amorriscode/anthonymorris.dev/data/second-brain/star.md

 - Knowing the [[mass]] of a star helps us estimate how long it will shine and what its ultimate fate will be
 - The smallest [[mass]] that a true star can have is about $\frac{1}{2}$ that of the [[Sun]]
+- Massive stars live for a short amount of time (die faster)
+  - They are brighter
+  - The brighter they are, the faster they burn
+  - More mass --> hotter core and denser core
+    - Makes [[fusion]] process happen faster

 ## Luminosity